Retail Media Networks: what they are, how they work, and why they matter in 2026

 The integration of retail media networks with the broader programmatic advertising ecosystem is accelerating.
 Rather than remaining isolated platforms, RMNs are opening up via APIs and partnerships so advertisers can buy retail media inventory through familiar programmatic channels while using retailer data for targeting.

-For example, Walmart's DSP built with The Trade Desk allows programmatic access to Walmart audiences off-site.
-In 2024-25, partnerships emerged between retailers and ad tech firms, DSPs, and social/CTV platforms to extend their networks.
+Walmart's DSP built with The Trade Desk allows programmatic access to Walmart audiences off-site, and partnerships between retailers and ad tech firms, DSPs, and social/CTV platforms keep extending these networks.
 Media buyers increasingly pursue full-funnel strategies across programmatic, CTV, and social using retail data.

-By 2026, expect more retailers to integrate their data with open ad exchanges or preferred DSPs, enabling brands to plan retail media alongside other channels.
-This could mean more real-time bidding on retailer ad space and unified dashboards managing campaigns across multiple retail sites.
+Expect more retailers to integrate their data with open ad exchanges or preferred DSPs, enabling brands to plan retail media alongside other channels.
+This means more real-time bidding on retailer ad space and unified dashboards managing campaigns across multiple retail sites.

 Retailers as publishers (content + commerce)